 The Department of Spanish's curriculum is organized in three tiers:

-- Spanish language sequence: Our intensive language courses give students ample opportunity for practice, encouraging the development of communicative proficiency and cultural competency.
-In our language courses, we are able to expose students to different accents and teaching styles while fostering an active and rewarding learning experience.
+- Language courses: Our language courses give students ample opportunity for practice, encouraging the development of communicative proficiency and cultural competency.

 SPAN 001 Elementary Spanish (every fall)

 SPAN 002 Elementary Spanish (every spring)

-SPAN 002B Intensive Spanish for Advanced Beginners (every fall)
+SPAN 002B Spanish for Advanced Beginners (every fall)

 SPAN 008 Spanish Conversation and Composition [Writing Course] (every semester)